 Indeed, if you have designed online marketing campaigns, you might have extensively leveraged cognitive biases to persuade your audience.
 For instance, product listings contain testimonials from influencers (acts as social proof) and time-bound discounts (for creating urgency).

-As a marketer, you need to spend time trying to understand a consumer’s mental make-up.
+As a marketer, you need to spend time trying to understand a consumer’s mental makeup.
 However, even you are prone to making faulty decisions.
-Being aware of these biases is not sufficient as you can’t magically become immune to pressures of human nature.
+Being aware of these biases is insufficient, as you can’t magically become immune to the pressures of human nature.

 Indeed, even if you pursue data-driven marketing, you can make irrational decisions (as you will see later in the article).

 Today, you will look at three such biases that plague marketing campaigns and lead to bad business decisions.
 You will also see typical scenarios of companies committing these mistakes in their online marketing campaigns.
 Here we go with the first bias.

 1. Survivorship Bias: Skewing your perception towards optimistic results of the outliers

 Media outlets are obsessed with success stories.
 They glorify the leaders of an industry with details of their toil, grit, and determination.
 However, there is a lack of visibility for the industry folks that are putting in the hard work, yet failing.

 It leads you to draw false conclusions.
 For example, college dropouts that launch a successful startup make for great headlines.
 However, dropping out is not the recipe for success.
 In general, people with higher education tend to earn more.